-Where can I volunteer to fight invasive weeds?
+Where can I volunteer to help protect against invasive weeds?

 Miller/Walker Creek Volunteer Events - schedule for stewardship work parties to help protect Miller and Walker Creeks in Burien, Normandy Park and SeaTac.

 EarthCorps - volunteer opportunities for individuals and/or groups to work on trails, remove invasive plants, and plant native species.
 Lots of great opportunities for completing Service Learning hours for school credit.